MicrosoftDocs/Viva/WorkplaceAnalytics/personal/Use/home-web.md

 audience: Admin
 ---

-# Viva Insights dashboard
+# Viva Insights Home

 *This experience is only available through private preview at this time to users with a Microsoft Viva Insights or MyAnalytics service plan.*

-Thank you for trying the new Microsoft Viva Insights web app.
-Welcome to your new personalized dashboard with valuable recommendations to help you do your best work.
+Thank you for trying the new Microsoft Viva Insights app.
+Welcome to your new personalized Home page with valuable recommendations to help you do your best work.

-**To open the dashboard**
+**To open the cloud-based Home page**

-Go to [insights.viva.office.net](https://insights.viva.office.net) to open your Viva Insights personal dashboard.
+Go to [insights.viva.office.net](https://insights.viva.office.net) to open your Viva Insights personal Home page.

 ![Viva Insights web app home page](../../Images/mya/use/web-home.png)